zeekey85/sumobots/README.md

 # sumobots
-A place for all things sumobots
+A place for development documents concerning the mini sumo bot project from It Begins in Brockport.